How to Take Care of Your Joints

 5. Try glucosamine and chondroitin supplements.
 They may help protect your cartilage, though there's no proof that either one will rebuild it or slow down your arthritis.
 Some studies suggest they can ease your pain.

 6. Use over-the-counter pain relievers for flare-ups.
 Some common ones are naproxen (Aleve), ibuprofen (Advil, Motrin), aspirin, and acetaminophen (Tylenol).
 Check with your doctor to decide which one is safe for you.
 Make sure to read the label and take them only as directed.

-Over-the-counter pain relievers are a good choice for short-term relief during flare-ups of arthritis pain, Schneiderbauer says.
-If you think you need a daily pain reliever, talk to your doctor to see which one is right for you.
-"If you end up taking it for months or years, it may be time to think about joint replacement surgery."
+Over-the-counter painkillers are a good choice for short-term relief during flare-ups of arthritis pain, Schneiderbauer says.
+If you think you need one every day, talk it over with your doctor.